alykoshin/require-dir-all/README.md

 # Usage

 There are several most common cases to use this module.
 In all of them some part of the application is splitted into several smaller modules with the same initialization logic and similar functionality.
 Modules may be grouped into subdirectories.
 Typical examples are
-- routes (controllers, middlewares) for `express` application, models and datasources;
+- Routes (controllers, middlewares) for `express` application, models and datasources;
-- config files;
-- gulp tasks;
-- etc
+- Gulp tasks.
+If you want to see an examples how to use `require-dir-all` in Gulp files, you may look to `gulp-simple` and `gulp-advanced` in `demo` subdirectory of the module.

-If your need is to structure one huge config file into several smaller config file, while keeping your code clean, you may go directly to [config files how-to](https://github.com/alykoshin/require-dir-all/wiki/config-howto) with simple example illustration the principles.
+- Config files.
+If your need is to structure one huge config file into several smaller config file, while keeping your code clean, you may go directly to separated article [config files how-to](https://github.com/alykoshin/require-dir-all/wiki/config-howto) illustrating the principles. etc

 ## Basic usage